goandconquer/the-path-of-a-hero-the-unofficial-mha-ttrpg/README.md

 Inspiration for many of the mechanics featured in this system comes from those developed by the forum-based role-playing community found at http://myheroacademiarp.com.

-*The Path of a Hero* was first drafted by Juanito Marquez as an unfinished and unpolished prototype systen.
+*The Path of a Hero* was first drafted by Juanito Marquez as an unfinished and unpolished prototype system.

-Playtesters that provided feedback pivotal to the development of the system (in alphabetical order) include:
+Play-testers that provided feedback pivotal to the development of the system (in alphabetical order) include:

 - Caleb Brown
 - David Carey